-New ‘misinformation’ bill cited as ‘chilling assault’ on free speech
+New misinformation bill cited as chilling assault on free speech

+New misinformation bill cited as chilling assault on free speech.
 The Australian government has recently introduced the Communications Legislation Amendment (Combatting Misinformation and Disinformation) Bill 2024, aiming to address the spread of misinformation and disinformation online.

 “The Albanese government was forced to abandon a previous draft version of the laws after they were widely condemned by everyone from media organisations and tech companies to civil liberties groups and even the Australian Human Rights Commission.” — Sky News